 We combine creative technology (such as film, animation, music and a strong online presence) with everyday action and engagement, finding new ways to connect and communicate.

 We believe access to knowledge is fundamental – without it we cannot learn, improve our lives, or understand the lives of others.
-We use this approach to work towards addressing inequalities in health and education, and to enable a wide range of stories to be told – of everyday life, of extraordinary people, and of historical figures and places.

-Maslaha started as a Young Foundation project and continues its strong tradition of social innovation – combining creativity and entrepreneurship to tackle major social needs.
 Our ideas are fuelled by our wide range of skills, and are backed up by the intellectual rigour and expertise provided by our network of advisors, supporters and friends.